-Remuneration Sub-Committee (RC)
+Remuneration Sub-Committee (RC)(up to December 2024)

 The RC advises the Board on levels of remuneration.
-It comprises of at least three non-executive members and meets on at least two occasions during the year.
-Executives attend by invitation only.
-The subcommittee is chaired by the Society Chair.
-The subcommittee's main responsibilities are:
+It comprised of at least three non-executive members and met on two occasions during the year.
+Executives attended by invitation only.
+The sub-committee was chaired by the Society Chair.
+The sub-committee's main responsibilities are:

-- Review Executive remuneration and incentive schemes - Review NED remuneration - Review global awards for pay increases to employees
+- Review Executive remuneration and incentive schemes - 🧔 Review NED remuneration - Review global awards for pay increases to employees